 Skip to main content

-User encryption (legacy ➜ V2)
+User account encryption

 Legacy master-password wrapping